PMFlow/ScientificMisconduct/1_Song&Jiang_OklahomaStateUniversity/README.md

 The first author of the above article sent on 16/02/2024 a report on scientific misconduct to the Etics Point of Oklahoma State University (see EthicsPoint_report.pdf).
 The university has not taken a position regarding this report, there was no feedback at all, and in the meantime the report is closed without any questions and comments
 (see EthicsPoint_closed.pdf).

+A second report, sent on 20/12/2024 has been closed based on a preliminary review that is analized in the file Oklahoma State University Tolerates Scientific Misconduct.md.
 #
 The elements of scientific misconduct, such as Plagiarism, Falsification, and Fabrication identified in the three articles published by Song and Jiang are presented in the red-color comments made on Paper1, Paper2, and Paper3 and demonstrated with associated Matlab codes.